 - Parents reported that their children improved in the following ways because of their participation in SMART:

 - 94% of parents agreed that their children benefited significantly from the SMART program.

 - 85% of parents said their children demonstrated improved reading skills as a result of participating in SMART.

 Eugene Research Institute

 An independent study by the Eugene Research Institute reveals that fifth graders who participated in SMART are 60 percent more likely to reach state reading benchmarks than are similar students who did not participate.
-SMART students develop reading accuracy, fluency, and comprehension significantly faster and maintain these gains even after completing the program.
 The full study is available for download here.